There is growing frustration among shops about Black Friday.

 In fact, many of the frustrations that companies voice over the holiday are easy to counteract with a smart pricing strategy.

 How to make Black Friday work for youIf shops should participate in Black Friday, how do they make the holiday work for them?

 In this section, we’ll detail four steps to take to make the hype around the holiday do the hard work of attracting ready buyers to your website while maximizing your profitability.

 Build a promotional strategy around your commercial strategyBlack Friday is largely a day about price perception.
 As a result, your promotional strategy for the day should reflect your overall commercial strategy.

 To get started with this, you should ask yourself two questions:

 1. Do I want to do promotions?Depending on your corporate strategy, you might not want to participate as heavily in Black Friday as other organizations might.

-If your overall commercial strategy is to be seen as a premium retailer, then you might not want to compete across your entire store with companies that pride themselves on always having lower prices.
+If your overall commercial strategy is to be seen as a premium store, then you might not want to compete with companies that pride themselves on always having lower prices.

-A great example of this (though not related to Black Friday) is the Dutch retailer de Bijenkorf.
+A great example of this (though not related to Black Friday) is the Dutch department store de Bijenkorf.
 For many years they had an extremely successful promotional sale called “Drie Dwaze Dagen” (“Three Crazy Days”) - three days of steep discounts across the assortment.

 However, a few years ago the company changed their corporate strategy.
 They wanted to cultivate a more prestigious price perception among consumers.
 So the Bijenkorf got rid of Drie Dwaze Dagen, despite its popularity and success.